Divius/pylancard/README.md

     make FILE=/path/to/file

+or you can run just program without running tests:

+    make run

 First time you run, you will be asked for a pair of languages to use.
 Input e.g. "cz,ru" to translate from Czech to Russian.
 Some languages have special support (composition feature), currently: